jonieeng/cicdassignment/README.md

 # My Journey of CI/CD Assignment
 It was a smooth process setting up of the Docket Project and GitHub Actions Workflow.
-And I was thinking that was easy follow the below link
+And I thought that it was easy to follow the below link.

 [Setting Up Docker Project](https://docs.docker.com/ci-cd/github-actions/)